jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 - You're building something simple with straightforward error handling
 - Your team is learning JavaScript/TypeScript fundamentals
 - You need to ship quickly and iteration speed matters more than compile-time safety
-- You're working at system boundaries (HTTP handlers, event listeners) where you need to catch all errors
+- You're working at system boundaries (HTTP handlers, event listeners) where you need to catch unexpected errors and return an appropriate HTTP response

 ### Consider neverthrow when: